Western United States

 Economically, the Western United States has evolved from its historical reliance on extractive industries like mining and agriculture to include high-tech sectors and a vibrant entertainment industry, particularly in California.
 The diverse population reflects a rich cultural heritage, with significant Hispanic and Asian American communities contributing to the region's social fabric.
 Notably, several states in the West, such as California and New Mexico, have achieved "majority-minority" status, emphasizing the region's ethnic diversity.
 Overall, the Western United States plays a crucial role in the nation’s economy and culture, marked by its natural resources, innovation, and a complex history of settlement and development.

 The western United States consists of the thirteen states west of the Great Plains: Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, Oregon, Utah, Washington, and Wyoming.
-They can be grouped into different subregions.
+These states are further grouped into subregions.
 Colorado, Idaho, Montana, and Wyoming are sometimes called the Mountain States.
 Arizona and New Mexico are sometimes included in that group; they may also be considered the Southwest, a subregion sometimes taken to include Texas and Oklahoma.
-Oregon and Washington are called the Pacific Northwest.
-The region also includes the two states not contiguous with the rest of the United States—Alaska and Hawaii.
+California is generally grouped within the Pacific Coast or West Coast subregion, along with Oregon and Washington.
+Oregon and Washington can be further categorized in a subregion called the Pacific Northwest.
+This region also includes the two states not contiguous with the rest of the United States—Alaska and Hawaii.

 The western states have abundant natural resources and vast spaces, including some areas of harsh environments and others with fertile land.
 The push for those resources and that land was a major force in driving national history in the nineteenth century.
-Possession of those lands came at the expense of the Native Americans and Hispanics who were displaced by Anglo American expansion.
+Anglo-American expansion displaced Native American and Hispanic communities, driving them from lands they had long inhabited.
 The resources and innovative people of the region have been a major factor in national economic growth in the twentieth century into the early twenty-first century.
-The west has long featured in the American mythology, with such figures as the Native Americans of the Plains, the cowhand, the self-reliant settler family, and the modern Internet entrepreneur figuring prominently in American iconography—though the content of those images often distort the reality of those figures.
+The West has long occupied a central place in American mythology, populated by figures such as Plains Native Americans, cowhands, self-reliant settler families, and even modern internet entrepreneurs.
+Yet the popular images of these figures often bear only a partial or distorted relationship to their historical realities.
 The western states are an important contributor to the US economy.
-The generated around $5.85 trillion in production in 2023—around 18 percent of the US gross domestic product (GDP) that year.
-California accounted for 14 percent of the US GDP.
+The generated just over $5 trillion in production in 2023—around 18 percent of the US gross domestic product (GDP) that year.
+California accounted for 14 percent of the US GDP alone.

 Historical Perspective

-The Spanish established settlements in modern New Mexico in the early 1600s and in California a century later.
-Rich farmland drew thousands of Anglo-American settlers to Oregon in the 1840s and in 1848, the United States defeated Mexico in war and gained the area from New Mexico to California and north to Utah and Nevada.
+The Spanish established settlements in what is now New Mexico in the early seventeenth century, and in California about a century later.
+Rich farmland drew thousands of Anglo-American settlers to Oregon in the 1840s, and in 1848 the United States, having defeated Mexico in the Mexican–American War, acquired a vast territory extending from New Mexico to California and northward to present-day Utah and Nevada.

 Mineral strikes in California, Colorado, Nevada, and elsewhere spurred more migration to the region and promoted urban growth.
 Development of the West was aided by the Homestead Act of 1862, which made land freely available to settlers, and the construction of transcontinental railroad lines, the first of which was completed in 1869.
 With expanded White settlement, Native Americans were forced onto reservations.
 While western lands were exploited, a tradition of preserving wilderness also began in this period with the establishment of Yellowstone National Park in 1872.